 How the local government works

-Local government (your local council or shire) have the power to take care of things like parks and recreation, some youth services, rubbish collection and recycling, rules about pets and parking.
+Local government (your local council or shire) are responsible for things like parks and recreation, libraries and community centres, some youth services, rubbish collection and recycling, rules about pets and parking.

 How local elections work